dell/azurestack-docs/content/en/docs/hub/HowTo/ADFSSPN/_index.md

 #region Optional steps

-#region Export the certificate so that you can use it on an additional VM
+#region Export the certificate so that you can import it on other environments

 try {